microsoft/sarif-sdk/docs/Producing effective SARIF.md

 ##### `UriBaseIdValueMustEndWithSlash`: error

-{0}: The '{1}' element of 'originalUriBaseIds' has no 'uriBaseId' property, but its 'uri' property '{2}' is not an absolute URI.
-According to the SARIF specification, every such "top-level" entry in 'run.originalUriBaseIds' must specify an absolute URI.

-##### `UriBaseIdValueMustNotContainDotDotSegment`: error

 {0}: The '{1}' element of 'originalUriBaseIds' has a 'uri' property '{2}' that does not end with a slash.
 The trailing slash is required to minimize the likelihood of an error when concatenating URI segments together.

+##### `UriBaseIdValueMustNotContainDotDotSegment`: error

+{0}: The '{1}' element of 'originalUriBaseIds' has a 'uri' property '{2}' that contains a '..' segment.
+This is dangerous because if symbolic links are present, '..' might have different meanings on the machine that produced the log file and the machine where an end user or a tool consumes it.

 ##### `UriBaseIdValueMustNotContainQueryOrFragment`: error